matbuoro/matbuoro.github.io/Publications.md

 ___

-M. Alpa, J. Cucherousset, **Buoro M.**, and A. Lecerf.
+M. Alpa, J. Cucherousset, **M. Buoro**, and A. Lecerf.
 Phenological response of ecosystem functioning to biological invasion. *Ecology Letters*, Submitted.

 ___

-Bruno A. Buzatto, **Mathieu Buoro**, Wade N. Hazel and Joseph L. Tomkins.
-Investigating the genetic architecture of conditional strategies using the Environmental Threshold Model. *Proceedings of the Royal Society B.*, Submitted.
+B. A. Buzatto^§^, **M. Buoro^§^**, W. N. Hazel and J.L.
+Tomkins.
+Investigating the genetic architecture of conditional strategies using the Environmental Threshold Model. *Proceedings of the Royal Society B.*, Submitted. (§ These authors contributed equally to the work)

 ___

-Corey C. P., J. W. Moore, **Buoro M.**, S. A. Hayes, J.C.
+Corey C. P., J. W. Moore, **M. Buoro**, S. A. Hayes, J.C.
 Garza and D. E. Pearse., 2015.
 Shifting thresholds: rapid evolution of migratory life histories in steelhead/rainbow trout, Oncorhynchus mykiss. *Journal of Heredity*, Accepted.

 ___